hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 This tutorial illustrates the use of channel-based events.
-These events are similar to the existing events, however are specific to a single channel.
-The client handling of channel-based events has a few new options when setting up a listener.
 Channel-based events are a new feature of the Hyperledger Fabric Node.js client as of v1.1.
+It replaces the event hub from v1.0, with a more useful and reliable interface for applications to receive events.

 For more information on getting started with Fabric check out [Building your first network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html).